MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex4_Trainable_Classifiers.md

 11. Leave the client open.

-You have successfully activated trainable classifier sin your tenant.
+You have successfully activated trainable classifiers in your tenant.
 You will now need to wait between 7 and 14 days until the **Create trainable classifiers** button becomes available.
+If you are in a classroom setting and do not have 7 to 14 days to wait for Trainable Classifiers to complete processing, you may perform the remainder of the tasks in this exercise by logging into the tenant you were provided later when the Trainable Classifiers processing is complete.
+Your tenant should still be active.

 ### Task 2 – Create a trainable classifier